hapostgres/pg_auto_failover/docs/architecture.rst

+.. _architecture_basics:

 Architecture Basics
 ===================

+pg_auto_failover is designed as a simple and robust way to manage automated Postgres failover in production.
+On-top of robust operations, pg_auto_failover setup is flexible and allows either *Business Continuity* or *High Availability* configurations. pg_auto_failover design includes configuration changes in a live system without downtime.

-pg_auto_failover is designed to handle a single PostgreSQL service using three nodes, and is resilient to losing any **one** of **three** nodes.
+pg_auto_failover is designed to be able to handle a single PostgreSQL service using three nodes.
+In this setting, the system is resilient to losing any **one** of **three** nodes.

-Note that a single Monitor can handle many PostgreSQL services, so that in practice if you want to handle N PostgreSQL services, you need at minimum 2 * N + 1 servers (not 3 * N).
+.. figure:: ./tikz/arch-single-standby.svg
+   :alt: pg_auto_failover Architecture for a standalone PostgreSQL service

-pg_auto_failover considers a PostgreSQL service to be Highly-Available when the following two guarantees are respected, in this order:
+   pg_auto_failover Architecture for a standalone PostgreSQL service

-  1. Data loss is prevented in any situation that include the failure of a single node in the system.

-  2. In case of service downtime, service is back available as soon as possible, taking care of rule 1 first.

-It is important to understand that pg_auto_failover is optimized for *Business Continuity*.
+It is important to understand that when using only two Postgres nodes then pg_auto_failover is optimized for *Business Continuity*.
 In the event of losing a single node, pg_auto_failover is capable of continuing the PostgreSQL service, and prevents any data loss when doing so, thanks to PostgreSQL *Synchronous Replication*.

-That said, there is a trade-off involved in pg_auto_failover's design.
+That said, there is a trade-off involved in this architecture.
 The business continuity bias relaxes replication guarantees for *asynchronous replication* in the event of a standby node failure.
 This allows the PostgreSQL service to accept writes when there's a single server available, and opens the service for potential data loss if the primary server were also to fail.

-.. figure:: ./tikz/arch-single-standby.svg
-   :alt: pg_auto_failover Architecture for a standalone PostgreSQL service

-   pg_auto_failover Architecture for a standalone PostgreSQL service

 The pg_auto_failover Monitor
 ----------------------------